-- Report a numerator option on all applicable measures within the OPEIR Measures Group for each eligible patient within the eligible professional's patient sample. - Measure #364 only needs to be reported when the patient has a procedure performed specific to the following CPT procedure codes: 71250, 71260, 71270, 71275 with a finding of an incidental pulmonary nodule. - Instructions for qualifying numerator option reporting for each of the measures within the Optimizing Patient Exposure To Ionizing Radiation (OPEIR) Measures Group are displayed on the next several pages.
+- Report a numerator option on all applicable measures within the OPEIR Measures Group for each eligible patient within the eligible professional's patient sample. - Measure #364 only needs to be reported on patients 18 years and older when the patient has a procedure performed specific to the following CPT procedure codes: 71250, 71260, 71270, 71275 with a finding of an incidental pulmonary nodule.

+- Instructions for qualifying numerator option reporting for each of the measures within the Optimizing Patient Exposure To Ionizing Radiation (OPEIR) Measures Group are displayed on the next several pages.
 The following composite Quality Data Code (QDC) has been created for registries that utilize claims data.
-This QDC may be reported in lieu of individual QDCs when all quality clinical actions for all applicable measures within the group have been performed.

-Composite QDC G9236: All quality actions for the applicable measures in the Optimizing Patient Exposure to Ionizing Radiation (OPEIR) Measures Group have been performed for this patient

-- To report satisfactorily the OPEIR Group it requires all measures for each patient within the eligible professional's patient sample to be reported each time a procedure is performed during the reporting period. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
+This QDC may be reported in lieu of individual QDCs when all quality clinical actions for all applicable measures within the group have been performed. - Composite QDC G9236: All quality actions for the applicable measures in the Optimizing Patient Exposure to Ionizing Radiation (OPEIR) Measures Group have been performed for this patient - To report satisfactorily the OPEIR Group it requires all applicable measures for each patient within the eligible professional's patient sample to be reported each time a procedure is performed during the reporting period. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
 The recommended clinical quality action must be performed on at least one patient for each measure within the measures group reported by the eligible professional.
 If a measure within a measures group is not applicable to a patient, the patient would not be counted in the performance denominator for that measure (e.g., Preventive Care Measures Group Measure #39: Screening or Therapy for Osteoporosis for Women Aged 65 Years and Older would not be applicable to male patients according to the patient sample criteria).
 If the measure is not applicable for all patients within the sample, the performance rate would be 0/0 and would be considered satisfactorily reporting.
 Performance exclusion quality-data codes are not counted in the performance denominator.
-If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting.
-When a lower rate indicates better performance, such as Measure #123, a 0% performance rate will be counted as satisfactorily reporting (100% performance rate would not be considered satisfactorily reporting). - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures groups' option.
+If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting. - This measure group is intended for reporting by facilities that have archival abilities through a shared archival system. - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures group option.

-Measure #359: Optimizing Patient Exposure to Ionizing Radiation: Utilization of a Standardized Nomenclature for Computed Tomography (CT) Imaging Description
+Measure #359: Optimizing Patient Exposure to Ionizing Radiation: Utilization of a Standardized Nomenclature for Computed Tomography (CT) Imaging Description -- National Quality Strategy Domain: Communication and Care Coordination